Jacob-Hoff-man/cs2055/README.md

 ## How To Run The Project:

-Ensure that postgresql has been installed to your local machine and a database has been prepared (locally or remotely).
+Ensure that postgres has been installed to your local machine and a database has been prepared (locally or remotely).

 Currently, you will need to update the `db/DBConnection.java` fields and re-compile/re-export the Java project's JAR file (I did this using VSCode and targeting the EntryPoint.java as the Main class).